 The whitespace problem

-The highest-value work in commercial banking does not happen inside systems.
+There is another dimension to this that rarely shows up in architecture diagrams: The highest-value work in commercial banking does not happen inside systems.
 It happens between them.
+Example of this include:Β

-Credit approvals that stall while someone emails the right document to the right person.
-Treasury requests that require three manual handoffs before they can be actioned.
-Client onboarding journeys that span weeks not because the process is slow but because the process spans five systems with no automated handoff between them.
+- Client onboarding journeys that span weeks because the process spans five systems with no automated handoff between them.

 This is the whitespace.
 The gap between systems where work sits, waits, and gets manually moved from one place to the next.
 Conservative estimates put 50% of commercial banking frontline work in this category.